On this page

 There is no specific timeline for each stage of the exploration cycle.
 If all steps are positive, the market is positive and shareholders are continuing to invest, it is possible a prospective find may reach the point of mining within six or seven years from discovery.
 However, the time from initial discovery to a potential mine depends on numerous factors, making it very difficult to determine when, or if, mining may begin.

-There are opportunities for investors to work with companies on more advanced exploration and developing projects by forming joint venture partnerships or product offtake agreements and contracts.
+There are opportunities for investors to work with companies on more advanced mineral exploration projects by forming joint venture partnerships or product offtake agreements and contracts.

 Major operating mines generally have already established offtake agreements and term contracts to supply products.
 However, supply and service companies are able to find opportunities particularly with companies that have approval to mine but are still establishing finances and their supply chain.